• Skip to primary navigation

 8 unbaked ciabatta rolls on a baking tray.

-Place the rolls onto a baking tray that has been lined with baking parchment.
+Place the rolls onto a baking tray lined with baking parchment.
 You may find it easier if you use a spatula to help you.
 This dough is very soft and stretches easily.

 8 baked ciabatta rolls on a baking tray.

-Place a dish of water in an ovenproof dish on the bottom shelf of your oven and preheat the oven to 210C / 420F.
+Place a shallow ovenproof dish of water on the bottom shelf of your oven and preheat the oven to 210C / 420F.
 Bake the rolls for 15 to 18 minutes until they are golden brown and cooked through.

 Do take care when removing the rolls from the oven as there will be a lot of hot steam in there and it may burn you.
 Keep your face away from the oven door when you open the oven.